Nokta Makro Simplex Metal Detector Review

-The Simplex is able to receive online firmware updates through a computer.
-This reviewer tested that capability, and the results were disappointing.
+The Nokta Makro Simplex is able to receive online firmware updates through a computer.
+For this Nokta Makro Simplex review, I tested that capability, and the results were disappointing.
 The update “bricked” my machine.
 I followed the short process as outlined in the Simplex manual and in the tutorial video on Nokta Makro’s Simplex webpage.

 In short, instructions were few, lacked needed detail, and were sometimes inaccurate.
 The big problems came, however, when trying to download and install the update.
 The customer interface/process for the update requires the user to click a .ZIP file link, save/extract the files to your computer and execute individual root files.
 This process is archaic, and lends itself to potential human error.

 There’s also no update app/interface, such as that deployed by Minelab, to seamlessly check the installed software version and advise if an update is needed, and seamlessly process/install the update.
 In the end, the update would not fully install, and I ended up with a warning triangle over coil and exclamation mark on my Simplex LCD screen indicating I was dead in the water.
 The good news is that the awesome folks at Nokta Makro responded quickly and had my machine back up and running in only a couple of days.
 Hopefully Nokta will refine their online update process.
 In the interim, I recommend using patience, caution, and extreme attention to detail when performing any update on your Simplex.